[the] GFA JOURNAL

 Submission Requirements

-A brief note (50 words) on your relationship to the theme and
+• Optional: brief note (50 words) on your relationship to the theme

 How to Submit